Catching up with Kai Davis: Part 2

 Thanks for joining us again, Kai!
-We’ve talked about your approach before, and it really seems like you have this unique blend of PR and SEO.
+We’ve talked about your approach before, and it really seems like you have this unique blend of PR and SEO, which utilises content writers for hire.
 In fact, I think that the line between the two has become pretty blurred.
 When you’re doing your elevator pitch, how do you frame yourself?
 Do you stick to the SEO titles, or do you also work in a nod to the PR side of things?

 KD: I used to frame myself as an SEO consultant, but in the last six months, with the help of some coaching from one of my mentors – Johnathan Stark – I’ve made the explicit decision to frame myself as an outreach consultant, primarily because nobody knows what an outreach consultant is at first.

 To put it in perspective, I can be at a cocktail party, connecting with new people, and this title gives me a chance to explain what goes into being an outreach consultant.
 It immediately lets me frame what I’m doing in a new way and shows how I’m combining best practices from business development, public relations, and search engine optimization.
 At the end of the day, I could easily frame it as SEO, but there’s a stigma associated with this industry at times.

 I even had a past client say to my face, “The two things I hate in life and just can’t stand are SEO consultants and lawyers!”
 Considering my background and the fact that my dad is a lawyer, it made for a bit of an awkward conversation, to say the least.

 By intentionally framing it as outreach, I’m able to control the conversation a little better and add some intrigue to the discussion.
 It’s really a powerful way to communicate when I can dispel these preconceived notions about SEO and show my methodology at the same time.